2014-15 Tomato Seeds

 |(Left) The Aunt Ruby's German Green: The Rusted Garden|

 Indeterminate.
 60 day.
 1/2 ounce.These small cherry tomatoes are deep red, have a tender, smooth texture, and sweet, full flavor.
 High sugar content.
 Good Resistance to Early Blight.
 It is still growing in my garden as of 9/30 (picture from that day) with no care since for disease late August.
+This seed needs 80 degrees to germinate best and can take 10-14 days.

 |The Matt's Wild Cherry Tomato: The Rusted Garden|